 Katherine Sokolowski inhabits two worlds.
 The first is in a tiny rural town surrounded by cornfields.
 She teaches fifth grade in Monticello, Illinois – the same town where she grew up.
 She also inhabits a world of books.
 The characters she has met there have taught her countless lessons.
 She shares this love of reading with her students each year as well as her two sons and husband.
 You can find Katherine on Twitter @katsok.

 Cindy Minnich makes her home in the lovely river town of Millersburg, PA, with her husband, son, and a menagerie of fuzzy children.
-She teaches ninth and twelfth grade English at Upper Dauphin Area High School.
+She teaches twelfth grade English at Upper Dauphin Area High School.
 Maybe she shouldn’t admit this, but she probably likes technology almost as much as she loves books.
 You can find her on Twitter @CBethM.